dpoulopoulos/virtml/docs/source/gpu-passthrough.md

 # GPU Passthrough using VFIO

-This guide demonstrates the process of passing a GPU through to a Virtual Machine (VM) on KVM, an essential step for setting up a VM to function as a Kubernetes GPU worker.
+This guide walks you througη the process of passing a GPU through to a Virtual Machine (VM), an essential step for setting up a VM to function as a Kubernetes GPU worker.

-🚧 🚧 🚧 This is Work-in-Progress. 🚧 🚧 🚧

 ## What you'll need

+Το complete this guide, you will need the following:

 * A Debian-based system.
 * A working [QEMU/KVM installation](qemu-kvm).